 Each student should also regularly attend the department’s PhD workshops and plan to informally present his or her research in one of the workshops.

-The department currently offers two two-course field sequences every academic year – one in labor and one in industrial organization.
+The department currently offers two two-course field sequences every academic year.
+The first sequence in labor economics, and the second sequence is in industrial organization.
 Students are required to take four field courses, which would normally consist of these two two-course field sequences.
-In the future, the field sequences may be extended beyond labor or industrial organization.
-Students, with the permission of the PhD program director and the professors teaching the relevant courses, may substitute one health or development course for one of the labor and IO field courses.
-This substitution will only be permitted when it improves the student’s training, not just to relax the requirements of the program.
+In the future, the field sequences offerings may be extended to include fields in addition to labor and industrial organization.

 When the department offers only one PhD course in a field (as is currently the case with health economics and development economics) students may request permission from the PhD program director and the relevant instructors to satisfy one of their two two-course field sequences with a customized sequence.
-Students may also request permission to take a customized field exam.
 For example, a student may request to have a field exam based on one course in labor and one in development.
+This course could also be a masters level course if the instructor appropriately modifies the content and requirements for the PhD student.
+A substitution will only be permitted when it improves the student’s training, not just to relax the requirements of the program.
 In no case will PhD students be allowed to take less than four PhD level field courses and take fewer than one of the program’s standard two-course field sequence.

-Customized field exams are offered so that students can focus their dissertation research in additional fields.
+For students required to take field exams (this requirement has been eliminated for students starting in Fall 2020 and beyond) customized field exams can be taken with the permission of the PhD program director and the relevant instructors.
+Customize field exams are offered so that students can focus their dissertation research in additional fields.
 They are not offered in order to in any way reduce the PhD program’s standards or requirements, or to reduce the number of field courses students take.
 Students always benefit from being exposed to as many field courses as possible.
 Students who plan to focus their research in a field for which a standard two-course sequence is available are always best served by taking the field exam in that field.